marcmoonen/marcmoonen.github.io/index.md

 I am committed to ensuring that all SPS members are treated fairly and equitably, have equal opportunities to contribute and thrive, and that volunteers are respected and valued for their invested time and effort.\
 I am committed to demonstrating professionalism and integrity, upholding the highest standards of our profession, and fostering trust and accountability to benefit our members and the wider community.

-@def id = "ps_quid_open_access"
-\

-# PS: Quid Open Access?

-SPS currently has only one full Open Access journal (IEEE Open Journal of Signal Processing, OJSP), next to offering a standard Open Access option in all of its other (Hybrid) journals.
-A frequently asked question is whether (and when) SPS should further transition to Open Access.
-Open Access certainly remains a highly desirable publication model for several reasons, but transitioning all SPS journals to Open Access will also have significant implications:\
-### Why Open Access?
-The Open Access (‘author pays’) model has been promoted for over two decades, as a reaction to rising journal subscription fees, outpacing academic institutions' library budgets.
-Open Access has also been promoted by funding agencies stating that the results of publicly funded (academic) research should not be locked behind a paywall.
-Finally, the Open Access model provides full financial transparency, in that the total per-published-paper revenue for the publisher is the Article Processing Charge (APC) paid by the author, nothing more nothing less.
-### Finances
-In the traditional Toll Access (‘reader pays’) model, such financial transparency is lacking, e.g., IEEE Xplore institutional subscription fees are not publicly advertised.
-However, the average per-published-paper revenue under the Toll Access model significantly exceeds the current Open Access APC, namely by a factor of more than two.
-A persistent misconception is that Open Access is financially more profitable than Toll Access, but so it is not, in fact it is the other way around.\
-While commercial publishers have been (successfully) delaying the transition to Open Access to preserve shareholder profit, e.g., by adopting the Hybrid (a.k.a. ‘double dipping’) model, IEEE has followed similar strategies to preserve critical revenue that funds much of its operation.
-And so this also holds for SPS: While flipping its journals to Open Access -and doing so without increasing the APC- is desirable (and is indeed long overdue), it will have a significant financial impact, necessitating a critical analysis of all current expenses, extending far beyond mere publication activity.